 A pending transaction is a transaction that has not been posted to your account, but is reflected in your available balance.
 A debit card purchase may be pending until the merchant sends in the final transaction for payment.
 Remember, in situations that you include a tip (such as restaurants) or estimated authorization amount (such as gas stations and hotels), the final transaction amount submitted by the merchant may differ from the original pending transaction amount.

 Why is there a hold on my account?

 Generally, check deposits received by the cut-off time on business days will be available the next day.
 But in some circumstances, Atlantic Union Bank will place holds on deposits which will delay when those funds will be available to you.
-There are a number of factors that contribute to a hold decision, including a review of your account history and history of your prior deposits.
-If we do place a hold on your deposit, you will be notified via mail of the dates the funds will be available for payment or withdrawal.
+There are a number of factors that contribute to a hold decision, including a review of your account history and the amount of the item presented.
+If we do place a hold on your deposit, you will be notified of the dates the funds will be available for payment or withdrawal.
 You will also be able to see any holds placed and check your available balance in Online and Mobile Banking, or by calling Customer Care at 800-990-4828.
 Please review our Terms and Conditions.